yk-liu/yk-liu.github.io/_posts/2019-01-12-Lie-Group-and-Lie-Agebra/Lie-group-and-Lie-Algebra.md

 categories: Topology
 tags: Pullback Pushforward Lie-group Lie-algebra
 keywords: Pull-back Push-forward algebra left-invariant-vector-field
 description: Many operations such as rotations and translations can be regarded as elements of a Lie group.
 With such operations certain symmetries can be extracted, and generators can be defined.
 Investigating the Lie group and further Lie algebras gives us solid ground about Poisson brackets.
+I wrote this post because I am dissatisfied with the "infinitesimal operators" in textbooks with physicists as primary readers.
+I am trying to understand the rigorous definition of this "infinitesimal operator" and get some intuition about the concept, as well as why this concept is widely used.
 status: Writing
+edit: 2019-02-27
 highlight: true
 ---